JulioCinquina/fem-base-apparel-coming-soon/README.md

   </tr>
 </table>

 A field with invalid data is highlighted using the `:invalid` CSS pseudo-class.
 When submitting the form, the **Constraint Validation API** is used to verify the data.
+Since it allows emails with _dotless_ domains (which are valid in some contexts, but not for the purposes of this project), the `checkEmailTLD()` function checks if the email address has a top-level domain, returning a Boolean.
 If invalid data is found, the form is not submitted, an error message is displayed to the user and an error animation is played.

 Default field validation is disabled by the `novalidate` attribute.
 This was done because:

 1. Browser error messages are displayed in the browser's language, which might be different than the language of the page, resulting in an inconsistent experience.
 1. When testing with screen readers, I found that VoiceOver in iOS does not read the error messages of the browser entirely.
-1. Currently, an e-mail address that is missing the domain extension (such as "hi@example") is considered valid, showing no error message.

-Granted, the default error messages are more descriptive than the one implemented here, and the Constraint Validation API also regards an email without the domain extension as valid.
-However, the mentioned issues can be remediated by implementing a more thorough form validation logic with JavaScript.
+Granted, the default error messages are more descriptive than the one implemented here, but that can be remediated by implementing a more thorough form validation logic with JavaScript.

 ### Continued development

 In future projects, I want to continue learning how to create forms that are accessible, understandable and easy to use.
-When it comes to this project, I would like to rewrite its form validation logic to: 1) prevent emails without the domain extension from being regarded as valid, and 2) provide more descriptive error messages.
+When it comes to this project, I would like to rewrite its form validation logic to provide more descriptive error messages.

+**UPDATE**: The first version of this project allowed email addresses with _dotless_ domains.
+I have updated the code to check for the presence of a top-level domain in the email address.

 ### Useful resources

 - [_Client-side form validation_, MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation) - This is a comprehensive guide about client-side form validation, and it covers both built-in form validation (with HTML) and JavaScript form validation (with and without the Constraint Validation API).
+- [_Your E-Mail Validation Logic is Wrong_, Jan Schaumann](https://www.netmeister.org/blog/email.html#dotless) - This article shows that validating email addresses is not exactly simple, since technical specifications allow a variety of address formats, including addresses with _dotless_ domains, e.g., a local domain with no top-level domain.
 - [_Form design: best practice, research insights and examples_, Geri Reid](https://gerireid.com/forms.html) - A set of guidelines for designing forms with accessibility and user experience in mind.
 - [_Creating Accessible Forms: Accessible Form Controls_, WebAIM](https://webaim.org/techniques/forms/controls) - This article contains several examples of accessible form controls.
 - [_Avoid Messages Under Fields_, Adrian Roselli](https://adrianroselli.com/2017/01/avoid-messages-under-fields.html) - In this post, Adrian Roselli shows how placing messages under form fields can be problematic.